maxjacobson/bluff/web/README.md

 ## Deploying

 The front-end auto-deploys to [Netlify](https://www.netlify.com/).
-They just notice when we push to master and they take care of it.
+They just notice when we push to the main branch and they take care of it.
 The build command and some other stuff are defined in the [netlify config file](../netlify.toml).

 ## Some links